Frequently Asked Questions

 All student housing is coordinated through Student Housing.

 Thank you for applying!
-For incoming freshmen, please allow up to 8 weeks for your Honors Program decision letter to arrive in the mail.
+For incoming first-year students, please allow up to 8 weeks for your Honors Program decision letter to arrive in the mail.